About Exeter Contemporary Open

 Each year, finalists are selected by a panel of artists, curators and other industry specialists, and has previously included figures such as David Shrigley, Ceri Hand, Alex Hartley, Hannah Firth, Sean Edwards, Lucy Day & Eliza Gluckman.

-This year’s panel will include critic and curator Sacha Craddock and artist and 2006 Turner Prize nominee Mark Titchner as well as Phoenix Gallery Curator Matt Burrows.
+This year’s selection panel included critic and curator Sacha Craddock and artist and 2006 Turner Prize nominee Mark Titchner as well as Phoenix Gallery Curator Matt Burrows.

 The exhibition will run from 20 September – 10 November 2019 with a preview on Thursday 19 September, at which the Overall Award winner (£1000) and an Additional Award winner (£500) will be announced.
 Over the course of the exhibition visitors will be invited to vote for their favourite work, with the £200 Audience Choice Award winner announced in its final week.